This topic describes how to use the data transmission service to perform batch operations on data migration tasks.

 Confirm the writing stop timestamp upon synchronization completion.

-The data transmission service automatically checks whether the source and target databases are synchronized to the same timestamp.
+The data transmission service automatically checks whether the source and destination databases are synchronized to the same timestamp.
 After the check is completed, the latency and timestamp of the incremental synchronization are displayed.
 If the synchronization of incremental data failed, you can click Retry or Skip.

 Stop forward synchronization.